knocklabs/docs/pages/sending-notifications/batching-and-throttling.md

 title: Batching & throttling
 ---

-To prevent sending an excessive amount of notifications to your customers, you can use batching and throttling of your messages.
+To prevent sending an excessive amount of notifications to your end users, you can use batching and throttling of your messages.

 ## Batching (queueing)